|

 enough get a drink in the bar and let the kids run riot!!!
 From the people

 who brought you Pac-man, see what they have in store for you here!
+All

 Year.
 Imperial War Museum, Lambeth Road,

 SE1 - One of the best War Museums in the world and a source of imformation regarding most conflicts of the 19th, 20 and 21st centuries.
 Also there is a World War One Trench for you to explore and lot of other exciting exhibits including Missles, Tanks and even a old London Double Decker Bus!
 Crimes Against Humanity is a new permanent exhibition at the Imperial War Museum.
 Exploring the themes of genocide and ethnic conflict.
 This exhibition is not recommended for children under 16.
+All

 Year.
 New Attraction Museum In Docklands - The 2,000-year